vuejs/vitepress/docs/reference/default-theme-config.md

 - Type: `Sidebar`

 The configuration for the sidebar menu item.
-You may learn more details at [Theme: Sidebar](./default-theme-sidebar).
+More details in [Default Theme: Sidebar](./default-theme-sidebar).

 ```js
 export default {